Why we Recommend Everyone use Amazon CloudWatch Logs

 We recommend CloudWatch logs to customers to monitor, store, and access log files from Amazon EC2 instances, AWS CloudTrail, VPC Flow logs, Lambda logs and other sources.
 At the heart of our recommendation is that CloudWatch Logs:

-- Are a managed service which can be easily provisioned from within your AWS account with no extra purchases.
+- Are a managed service that can be easily provisioned from within your AWS account with no extra purchases.
 They are easy to work with via AWS console or CLI.
 You can search the logs or filter them easily via one or more metric filters.
 You can even tag CloudWatch Log Groups, making this task even easier.

 - Have deep integration with many AWS services, e.g., Lambda and ECS.